Has Satan been given dominion over the earth?

 The serpent in the garden is the devil (slanderer), and Satan (accuser), and the deceiver of the whole world.
 Jesus himself referred to him as “the evil one” (Matthew 13:19) and “the ruler of this world” (John 12:31; 14:30; 16:11).
 The Pharisees call him “Beelzebul, the prince of demons” (Matthew 12:24).
 Paul calls him “the god of this age” (2 Corinthians 4:4) and “the prince of the power of the air” (Ephesians 2:2).
 This leads us to the question: Who is the ruler of this world?
 Has Satan been given dominion over the earth?

 There is only one supreme Lord over all the world, and that is God of the Bible.
 Scripture tells us that God is the Author of the entire universe, including angelic creatures.
 In Psalm 103:19, David declares: ‘The Lord has established his throne in heaven, and his kingdom rules over all.’
-The creation story reveals us that the kingdom of God is centered on the relationship between God and his people.
+The creation story reveals to us that the kingdom of God is centered on the relationship between God and his people.
 When He created Adam and Eve, He shared His dominion with them.
 Man was given dominion over the earth to be vice-regents for God, that is, vice kings to represent God’s reign on this planet (Genesis 1:26-29).

 God commands Adam and Eve to ‘Be fruitful and increase in number, fill the Earth and subdue it, and rule over every creature’.
 This implies an active role for man to take charge of God’s creation and to use them for their benefit.
-This dominion is not without limitation or constraints.
+This dominion is not without limitations or constraints.
 Adam and Eve made a terrible mistake by listening to Satan and acting disobediently to God’s command (Genesis 3) and committed the trespass.
 So, the LORD God banished them from the Garden of Eden.
 The Fall has not diminished or terminated God’s charge ‘to fill the earth and subdue it –to rule over every creature’.
-Rather, the Fall simply made human task extremely more difficult.
-Now the ground is cursed (Genesis 3:17–19), the nature has become hostile to human’s efforts to cultivate and develop it further, and wild animals also pose a threat to human beings.
-Creation still belongs to God, and the mankind still stands above the rest of creation.
+Rather, the Fall simply made human tasks extremely more difficult.
+Now the ground is cursed (Genesis 3:17–19), nature has become hostile to human’s efforts to cultivate and develop it further, and wild animals also pose a threat to human beings.
+Creation still belongs to God, and mankind still stands above the rest of creation.

 Satan originally lived as a leading angel in heaven, yet rebelled against God in pride, and fell from heaven, and have been cast down to the earth.
 Satan is the wickedest spirit being who has the capacity to influence human beings for evil.
 He is the enemy of everything that is good.
 He is the enemy of all those who put their trust in Christ.
-Of course his most despise enemy is Christ himself.
+Of course his most despised enemy is Christ himself.
 At the fall, God not only placed a curse upon the earth, curse upon the man and the women, but also a curse upon the serpent.
 In the middle of that curse, God has announced the gospel promising the future redemption when the serpent’s head is crushed by the seed of the woman (Genesis 3:15).
 From that moment through the rest of the redemptive history Satan manifests himself as the adversary of the people of God.

 The Supremacy of Christ